dfoddav2/SS25-dsitributed-systems-assignment/README.md

 > When making requests to the `transaction_service` or `message_queue` you will have to use an `Authorization` header in the format of:
 >
 > "`Bearer [JWT token from signin]`"
+>
+> There is also a convenient way provided to turn off the authentication middlewares via `.env` variables.

 As there is no easy frontend ui to register I recommend using these preseeded users for testing purposes: